100 Health messages for Children to Learn and Share

 - Malaria is a disease spread by the bite of an infected mosquito.

 - Malaria is dangerous.
-It causes fever & can kill, especially children & pregnant women.
+It causes fever and can kill, especially children and pregnant women.

-- Prevent malaria by sleeping under insecticide treated bed nets that kill mosquitoes & stop them biting
+- Prevent malaria by sleeping under insecticide-treated bed nets that kill mosquitoes and stop them biting

-- Malaria mosquitoes often bite between sunset & sunrise.
+- Malaria mosquitoes often bite between sunset and sunrise.

 - When children get malaria they may grow and develop more slowly.

-- There are three types of insecticide spraying to kill malaria mosquitoes: in houses, in the air & onto water.
+- There are three types of insecticide spraying to kill malaria mosquitoes: in houses, in the air and onto water.

 - The signs for malaria are high fever, headaches, muscle & stomach aches & chills.
 Rapid tests and treatment saves lives.

-- Malaria can be prevented & treated with medicine as directed by a health worker.
+- Malaria can be prevented and treated with medicine as directed by a health worker.

 - Malaria lives in an infected person’s blood and can cause anaemia that makes us tired and weak.

-- A child with diarrhoea may have a dry mouth and tongue, sunken eyes, no tears, loose skin, cool hands and feet and in babies a sunken soft spot on the head.
+- A child with dehydration can have dry mouth and tongue, sunken eyes, no tears, loose skin, cool hands and feet.
+Babies can have a sunken soft spot on the head.
+Spot these signs?
+Take them to a clinic urgently.

-- Children doing more than 5 watery poos/day or bloody poo or who start to vomit too, MUST be seen by a health worker.
+- Children doing more than three watery poos a day or bloody poo or who start to vomit too MUST be seen by a health worker.
+Give ORS or other fluids while waiting to be seen.

-- Young children with diarrhoea need tasty, mashed food as often as possible to make their body stronger.
+- Young children with diarrhoea need every day tasty, mashed food and soups as often as possible to make their body stronger.

 - Food that makes us GO plus food that makes us GROW, plus food that makes us GLOW is GOOD food that makes the body strong!